ETCLabs/sACN/docs/pages/using_dmx_merger.md

 To create a merger, a config needs to be initialized and passed into the create/startup function.
 In the config, the output array pointer for the merged slot levels must be specified.
-There are also two optional output array pointers: one for the per-address priority of each slot, and another for the source ID of each slot.
-These two are set to NULL if not used.
+There are also optional outputs: the source IDs of each slot, the per-address priorities of each slot, whether per-address priority packets should be transmitted to sACN, and the universe priority to transmit.
+These are set to NULL if not used.
 The application owns the memory that it points to in the config, and must ensure that the memory provided is valid until the merger is destroyed.
-The maximum source count (the maximum number of sources the merger will merge when #SACN_DYNAMIC_MEM is 1) is also specified in the config, and it defaults to
+The maximum source count (the maximum number of sources the merger will merge when #SACN_DYNAMIC_MEM is 1) is also specified in the config, and it defaults to #SACN_RECEIVER_INFINITE_SOURCES.
+If
-#SACN_RECEIVER_INFINITE_SOURCES.
-If #SACN_DYNAMIC_MEM is 0, then
-#SACN_DMX_MERGER_MAX_SOURCES_PER_MERGER is used instead.
+#SACN_DYNAMIC_MEM is 0, then #SACN_DMX_MERGER_MAX_SOURCES_PER_MERGER is used instead.

 Once the merger is created, the merger's functionality can be used.
 Mergers can also be destroyed individually with the destroy/shutdown function, although keep in mind that all mergers are